mongodb/mongo-hadoop/README.md

 patches.
 Patches include binary streaming, and Pig 0.8.1.
 This target compiles *ALL* Modules, including Streaming.

-- cdh
 - cdh3
-- cloudera
 - Maven artifact: "org.mongodb" / "mongo-hadoop_cdh3u3"

 ### Apache Hadoop 0.20.205.0

-This includes Pig 0.9.1 and does *NOT* support Hadoop Streaming.
+This includes Pig 0.9.2 and does *NOT* support Hadoop Streaming.

 - 0.20
 - 0.20.x